ConservationMetrics/gc-scripts-hub/f/connectors/mapbox/README.md

 > [Mapbox tileset processing pricing](https://www.mapbox.com/pricing#tileset-processing)
 > Additionally after scheduling, it is recommended to monitor your Mapbox usage to avoid unexpected charges when running frequent or large updates.

-## `mapbox_create_tileset`: Create a Mapbox Tileset
+## `mapbox_create_or_update_tileset`: Create or Update a Mapbox Tileset

-This script uses the Mapbox Tiling Service (MTS) to create a new Mapbox tileset from a GeoJSON file by:
+This script uses the Mapbox Tiling Service (MTS) to create **or** update a Mapbox tileset from a GeoJSON file by:

-1. creating a tileset source from the GeoJSON data,
+1. checking if the tileset exists (GET),
-2. creating a tileset with a simple recipe that references that source, and
+2. creating the tileset if missing (404), otherwise updating it (200), and
-3. publishing the tileset to begin processing.
+3. publishing the tileset to (re)build tiles from the current source.

-The recipe uses zoom levels 0 to a configurable maximum (default: 11, valid range: 0–16) and creates a single layer named after the tileset ID (with hyphens replaced by underscores).
-The maximum zoom level can be configured via the `max_zoom` parameter.
+If the tileset is created, the recipe uses zoom levels 0 to a configurable maximum (default: 11, valid range: 0–16) and creates a single layer named after the tileset ID (with hyphens replaced by underscores).
+The maximum zoom level can be configured via the `max_zoom` parameter (ignored when updating an existing tileset).

 > ![TIP]
 >